 What does fishing reel gear ratio mean?

-When buying a baitcaster, a set of numbers determine the gear ratio and suggested line class helping you to balance the reel to the rod.
-A gear ratio is written with two sets of numbers, for example, 7.3:1.
+When buying a baitcaster, it is important to be aware of the gear ratio and suggested line class, as this will help you balance the reel to the rod.
+A gear ratio is written with two sets of numbers, for example: 7.3:1.

 Overhead reels are designed for overhead rods and are targeted at lure or bait fishing where the intention is not to cast but to either troll or feed out the line below the boat or kayak.

-You’ll find most traditional overhead reels on the market are aimed at ocean fishing to suit game fishing rods.
+Most traditional overhead reels on the market are aimed at ocean fishing and suit game fishing rods.
 There are some small overhead reels still on the market but the lower profile baitcaster has proven more popular for lighter gear.

 Fly reels are designed specifically for fly rods.
-Traditionally they are simple in design and construction, but modern fly reels are becoming more and more advanced utilising disc-type drag systems allowing for improved drag adjustment, consistency and resistance to drag friction.
+Traditionally, they are simple in design and construction but modern fly reels are becoming more and more advanced, using disc-type drag systems for improved drag adjustment, consistency and resistance to drag friction.